RHEL 9 must disable access to network bpf system call from nonprivileged processes.

 ✔️ Fix

-Configure the currently loaded kernel parameter to the secure setting: $ sudo sysctl -w kernel.unprivileged_bpf_disabled=1 Configure RHEL 9 to prevent privilege escalation through the kernel by disabling access to the bpf syscall by adding the following line to a file in the "/etc/sysctl.d" directory: kernel.unprivileged_bpf_disabled = 1 The system configuration files must be reloaded for the changes to take effect.
-To reload the contents of the files, run the following command: $ sysctl --system
+Configure RHEL 9 to prevent privilege escalation through the kernel by disabling access to the bpf system call.
+Create the drop-in file if it does not already exist: $ sudo vi /etc/sysctl.d/99-kernel_unprivileged_bpf_disabled.conf Add the following line to the file: kernel.unprivileged_bpf_disabled = 1 Reload settings from all system configuration files with the following command: $ sudo sysctl --system